turboapps/docs/deploying/to_turbo_server/cc-advanced_topics_hub_server.md

     // The isolation mode to run in.
 These are the same as those that can be passed to turbo run commands with `--isolate` flag.
 Default is "full".
     "isolation":"full",

     // Whether network isolation is enabled in the container.
+Optional, default is false.
     "isolateNetwork":false,

     // A list of network mappings.
+Optional.
     "routes":[],

-    // Defines redirected domains.
-    "redirectedDomains":[],

-    // Security groups which have access to this application.
-Empty means that all users have access.
-    "adGroupPermissions":[],

     // Command line parameters that are passed to the startup file of the container.
+Optional.
     "cmdLineArgs":"",

     // A list of additional image repository IDs that are permanently layered in to the container.
+Optional.
     "layers":[],

     // A list of additional image repository IDs that are temporarily layered in to the container.
+Optional.
     "using":[],

     // Whether the container session is synced to/from the hub after/before each run.
+Optional, default is false.
     "sync":false,

     // Whether network tunneling is enabled.
+Optional, default is false.
     "tnlr":false,

-    // The configuration JSON format version.
-Must be 1.
-    "v":1
 }
 ```